Alaxouche/Wunduniik/README.md

 ##### Installing and configuring DLSS

 Begin by downloading the latest version of DLSS for Skyrim SE from PureDark's Patreon.
 Install it in Mod Organizer 2 like a regular mod: in Mod Organizer 2, do `Ctrl + M`.
 A pop-up will appear.
-Navigate to you files and find the DLSS mod archive (.7z or .zip) you just installed.
+Navigate to your files and find the DLSS mod archive (.7z or .zip) you just installed.
 Click open, and click ok.
 Congratulation, you just installed DLSS!

 Now we will focus on how to configure it: Right click on the mod, click `open in Explorer...` and then navigate to SKSE/Plugins/ and then open `SkyrimUpscaler.ini`.
 Change the following settings: